MeerzaA/DSCI551_Project/README.md

 <h2 align="center">Website link: <a href="https://dsci551-finalproject-756e6.web.app">https://dsci551-finalproject-756e6.web.app</a></h2>

-<h2 align="center">File Structure</h2>

-Our project is split between two programs, one for our users and another one for the data administrator.
-All user interactions are done with our live web app via the above link, and all data administration is done with our Python program called main.py using the CLI.

 <h2 align="center">Run Commands</h2>
 You are able to download the whole code base and run it locally to test it, all interactions with our database are done through CURL commands for both the user and the data administrators.